 Jerusalem is the chief town of Palestine.
 It stands on the summit of the ridge of the Judean mountains, at an elevation of 2500 feet above the sea level.
-The elevated plateau on which the city is built is intersected by deep valleys, defining and subdividing it.231 It is regarded as sacred because of its association with David and Jesus to Jews and Christians respectively.
-It is also sacred to Islam because of its traditional associations with Abraham and Mohammad.232 Conquered by David about 1000BC, it became the capital city of Judah.
+The elevated plateau on which the city is built is intersected by deep valleys, defining and subdividing it.47 It is regarded as sacred because of its association with David and Jesus to Jews and Christians respectively.
+It is also sacred to Islam because of its traditional associations with Abraham and Mohammad.48 Conquered by David about 1000BC, it became the capital city of Judah.
 It was also the central shrine of the united monarchy of Israel, and subsequently of the kingdom of Judah.
-During the monarchy, the city grew, especially to the north, where the temple was erected by Solomon.233 During the time of Jesus, king Herod's magnificent restoration of the temple in Jerusalem was taking place and the temple sacrifices flourished.
-Devout Jewish pilgrims came from all over the world to Jerusalem, especially at festival time, so that the 60,000 inhabitants of Jerusalem were increased to about 250,000.234
+During the monarchy, the city grew, especially to the north, where the temple was erected by Solomon.49 During the time of Jesus, king Herod's magnificent restoration of the temple in Jerusalem was taking place and the temple sacrifices flourished.
+Devout Jewish pilgrims came from all over the world to Jerusalem, especially at festival time, so that the 60,000 inhabitants of Jerusalem were increased to about 250,000.50

 The centrality of Jerusalem in the life and ministry of the early church is apparent from the beginning.
 It is the place of rise of the disciples' faith, the first home of the apostles and leaders of the first century church.
 It is also the starting point from where the new faith would spread to the whole world.
-Paul's understanding of the flow of his gospel ministry as originating

-230 Mark Water, AMG's Encyclopedia of Bible Facts (Tennessee: AMG Pub., 2004), 192.
+Paul's understanding of the flow of his gospel ministry as originating from Jerusalem through Illyricum is echoed in Romans 15:19.
+It becomes a common phenomenon, especially during the apostolic age, that the gospel began in Jerusalem (Luke 24:47).
+Regarding Paul's initial contact with the city of Jerusalem depends on how one interprets Acts 22:3.
+The threefold born...brought up...educated is a well-attested literary unit that provides biographical information of the birth to teenage years of a person's life.
+The reading in Acts 7: 20-22 reveals this trilogy in that Moses was born...brought up as a nursing child by Pharaoh's daughter and then he became educated in the wisdom of Egypt (Exodus 2:6-9).51